DangerousThings/flexsecure-applets/docs/applets/5-fido.md

 You might have to specify your PCSC reader index using `-r`, use `-l` to list all readers.

-See also https://gist.github.com/darconeous/adb1b2c4b15d3d8fbc72a5097270cdaf for more info on these APDUs.
+See also https://gist.github.com/darconeous/adb1b2c4b15d3d8fbc72a5097270cdaf for more info on these APDUs for U2F.

 ## Using the Applet